michaelkubina/rtng-js/README.md

 ```

 ## Create your own RTNG.js datapack
-A RTNG.js datapack is for the most part a hierarchical organized tree of templates, that by themselves are constructed from configurable data type primitives.
+A RTNG.js datapack is for the most part a hierarchical organized tree of templates, that by themselves are build from configurable data types.
 The smallest possible datapack consists of one or more templates not being in any hierarchy at all.
 A template must have a sequence that should be parsed when called and that indicates, that its actually a template and not part of the hierarchy.
 A template must not have another hierarchy within it.

 ```
 {